WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 "with enough samples you eventually get the right answer."
-More precisely, they provide bounds on the typical deviations that a random variable makes away from its expected value.
+More precisely, they provide bounds on the typical deviations that a random variable makes from its expected value.
 [Bernstein's inequality](https://en.wikipedia.org/wiki/
 Bernstein_inequalities_(probability_theory))
 allows us to control